Table of Contents

 - Individual Psychotherapy.
 Daily psychotherapy sessions with the primary therapist will allow patient and therapist to work together to help identify underlying psychological issue.
 During these sessions the individual will explore the areas that may be a source of pain or emotional dysfunction that could be contributing to the mental health disorder.
 Evidence-based psychotherapies might include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), psychodynamic therapy, prolonged exposure therapy, and others specific to the disorder.

 - Medication.
 The individual will require the help of a medication that is designed to help relieve the main symptoms of the disorder.
 This relief allows the individual to better manage the condition on a daily basis, improving quality of life.
-Drugs might include antidepressants, sedatives, anti-psychotic medications, or mood stabilizers.
+Substances might include antidepressants, sedatives, anti-psychotic medications, or mood stabilizers.

 - Group sessions.
 While in treatment for a mental health condition it can be helpful to chat with others who are experiencing similar mental health struggles.
 The small group setting allows participants to share personal stories and struggles.
 A licensed clinician will guide the topics of discussion and facilitate the group toward a productive meeting.